Shatranj

 Carlsen’s decision to withdraw from the World Championship cycle in 2022 had a direct effect on India.
 When he refused to defend his title, the championship match was played between Ian Nepomniachtchi and Ding Liren.
 Ding won.
 Then in 2024, Gukesh Dommaraju defeated Ding Liren to become World Champion at eighteen years old.
 That path to the title did not exist while Carlsen was defending.
 His exit opened the cycle.
 Gukesh walked through it.
 The full story of Gukesh’s rise is at shatranj.live/blogs/gukesh-dommaraju-world-chess-champion-profile.

 The Indian chess generation that grew up studying Carlsen is now competing against him in rapid and blitz events.
 Arjun Erigaisi, Gukesh, and Pragg have all traded wins against him.
 None have yet established sustained dominance.
 Carlsen remains the opponent everyone measures themselves against.
+For a broader look at where India’s players stand in the current world rankings, see the India chess page.

 For other top players shaping the rapid and blitz scene alongside Carlsen, Hikaru Nakamura’s profile covers the American number one who has been one of Carlsen’s most consistent rivals in faster formats.